marp-team/marp/website/blog/how-to-make-custom-transition.md

 ## Easing function

-Each transitions have a linear easing by default.
+Each transition has a linear easing by default.
 You can specify [`animation-timing-function` property within individual keyframes](https://developer.mozilla.org/en-US/docs/Web/CSS/animation-timing-function#:~:text=A%20keyframe%27s%20timing%20function%20is%20applied%20on%20a%20property%2Dby%2Dproperty%20basis%20from%20the%20keyframe%20on%20which%20it%20is%20specified%20until%20the%20next%20keyframe%20specifying%20that%20property%2C%20or%20until%20the%20end%20of%20the%20animation%20if%20there%20is%20no%20subsequent%20keyframe%20specifying%20that%20property) if you want.

-> Setting [`animation-timing-function: step-end;`](https://developer.mozilla.org/docs/Web/CSS/animation-timing-function#step-end) to a keyframe can make paused animation until next keyframe.
+> Setting [`animation-timing-function: step-end;`](https://developer.mozilla.org/docs/Web/CSS/animation-timing-function#step-end) to a keyframe can make paused animation until the next keyframe.

 ## Duration

 We have a fixed duration `0.5s` as a default value.
-Custom duration can set through `transition` local directive in Markdown (`<!-- transition: fade 2s -->`), but unfortunately _there is no way to declare the default duration at the specific transition for now._
+Custom duration can be set through `transition` local directive in Markdown (`<!-- transition: fade 2s -->`).
+But unfortunately, _there is no way to declare the default duration at the specific transition for now._

 ## Fixed property

-If some of properties required a fixed value while playing transition, try to set the same declaration into `from` (0%) and `to` (100%).
+If some of the properties required a fixed value while playing transition, try to set the same declaration into `from` (0%) and `to` (100%).

 <!-- prettier-ignore-start -->